anjalipathania994-cmd/Customer-Funnel-Analysis/README.md

 # 🧹 Data Cleaning Process

-Data cleaning was performed using **Python Pandas** to prepare the dataset for accurate analysis.
+Data cleaning was performed using **MySQL** to prepare the dataset for accurate analysis.

 ## ✅ Step-by-Step Cleaning Process